21st-century Madagascar plague outbreaks: 2014

 An outbreak of plague in Madagascar in 2014 started on 31 August.
 On that day the first case, a man from Soamahamanina village in Tsiroanomandidy, was identified.
 The patient died on 3 September.
 The outbreak was in the form of bubonic and pneumonic plague.
 By 16 November 2014, a total of 119 cases had been confirmed, including 40 deaths.
 Two percent of reported cases were of the pneumonic form.
 By 21 November, in the capital Antananarivo there were two confirmed cases, including one death.

 On 4 November 2014, the Ministry of Health of Madagascar reported the outbreak to the World Health Organization.

-On 11 February 2015, the WHO and Madagascar Ministry of Health released a follow up situation report the outbreak.
+On 11 February 2015, the WHO and Madagascar Ministry of Health released a follow-up situation report the outbreak.
 The report stated the outbreak beginning in September 2014 peaked from November through end-December and had slowed down as of February 2015.
 The WHO report cited 263 cases and 71 deaths with a 27% fatality rate.
 Efficient identification and treatment with antibiotics were noted as critical to treatment efficacy, evidenced by fatality rates ranging from 15% - 60% depending on early identification and treatment.
-The report explained that Madagascar's plague “season” typically runs through April and stopped short of officially declaring the outbreak over.
+The report explained that Madagascar's plague "season" typically runs through April and stopped short of officially declaring the outbreak over.

 2017

 A more recent outbreak of plague in Madagascar began in August 2017 and expanded rapidly, with about two-thirds of cases transmitted person-to-person as pneumonic plague, the most dangerous form of the disease.
-The death toll of 124 by 20 October exceeded that of previous outbreaks.
 More than half of cases have been recorded in the capital of Antananarivo and the main port of Toamasina, the largest cities in Madagascar.
 Nine nearby countries were considered at high risk of a similar outbreak.
 The outbreak appeared to peak in mid-October with the number of new cases declining.
 Typically the annual plague outbreak peaks in December and runs until April.

 On 2 November, a ProMED-mail moderator expressed surprise at the considerable variation reported in numbers of cases and deaths, especially with the relatively low case-fatality rate considering that pneumonic plague is reported to account for over 60 percent of deaths.
 An article from the World Health Organization reported more than 1800 cases as of late October, while nearly 500 fewer had been reported in the week previously.

 In January 2018 the experts declared the outbreak over as no new cases had been reported since November 2017, although the World health organization stated that there was a "moderate" chance of re-occurrence.
 Malagasy Prime Minister Olivier Mahafaly Solonandrasana had declared the crisis over on 23 November 2017.